willyamrb/react-related-box/README.md

 This is the base component of this library, inside every RelatedBox component needs to be 2 other components, the RelatedBox.InputText and RelatedBox.SuggestionsBox, they complete the search input structure to work as expected.

-If one of these componenets is not declared inside RelatedBox componenet it will result an error, they are not opitional, they are required.
+If one of these components is not declared inside RelatedBox component it will result an error, they are not opitional, they are required.

 ```jsx
 import React from "react";